paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 #### Effective Date
 For effective date and applicability of section, see section 12(a) of Pub.
 L. 97–214, set out as a note under [section 2801 of this title](./chapter-169-military-construction-and-military-family-housing.md#section-2801).

+#### Obligation and Execution of Design Funds for Military Construction Projects
+Pub.
+L. 118–159, div.
+B, title XXVIII, § 2811, Dec.
+23, 2024, 138 Stat.
+2252, as amended by Pub.
+L. 119–60, div.
+B, title XXVIII, § 2811, Dec.
+18, 2025, 139 Stat.
+1301, provided that: “(a) In General.—Not later than one year after amounts are appropriated for any fiscal year for the congressionally-directed design of a military construction project, the Secretary of Defense shall ensure that the construction agent responsible for such project enters into a contract pursuant to [section 2807 of title 10](./chapter-169-military-construction-and-military-family-housing.md#section-2807), United States Code, for the obligation and execution of such amounts. “(b) Completion of Work.—If a military construction project designated pursuant to subsection (a) has an estimated construction cost of less than $150,000,000, not less than 35 percent of the project design under a contract described in subsection (a) shall be completed not later than 240 days after the date of the award of such contract. “(c) Notification.—If the Secretary determines that a construction agent who is responsible for a military construction project under subsection (a) fails to satisfy the requirements of subsection (a) or (b), the Secretary shall, not later than 30 days after the Secretary makes such determination and at the end of each ninety-day period thereafter until such military construction project reaches 35 percent design, submit to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] a notification that includes—“(1) a statement of whether the construction agent has exceeded the duration to—“(A) enter into a contract under subsection (a); or “(B) complete 35 percent project design under subsection (b); “(2) the reason for the delay in the satisfaction of such requirements; and “(3) the projected dates such requirements will be satisfied.”

 #### Architectural and Engineering Services and Construction Design Contracts for Military Construction Projects
 Pub.
 L. 98–212, title VII, § 796, Dec.
 8, 1983, 97 Stat.
 1455, provided that: “No funds appropriated for the Departments of Defense, Army, Navy, or the Air Force shall be obligated by their respective Secretaries for architectural and engineering services and construction design contracts for Military Construction projects in the amount of $85,000 and over, unless competition for such contracts is open to all firms regardless of size in accordance with 40 U.S.C. § 541, et seq. [now chapter 11 of Title 40, Public Buildings, Property, and Works.]”